HerbeMalveillante/Axle/README.md

 It might be easier to custom-implement all features I may need using learnopengl and other tutorials, in order to come up with my own project structure, functions, etc.

+## Math functions

+- Matrix4 data structure
+- Vector2, Vector3 data structure
+- Quaternion data structure

+For vectors, one possibility would be to use a base class with an arbitrary number of components stored in an array.